Unleash/unleash/website/docs/advanced/strategy-constraints.md

 | `SEMVER_GT` | **strictly greater than** the provided value |
 | `SEMVER_LT` | **strictly less than** the provided value    |

-## Constraint structure

-Each strategy constraint has three parts:

-- **Context field**: The context field to evaluate.
-- **Operator**: Either `IN` or `NOT_IN`.
-- **Values**: The list of values that trigger this constraint.

-The **context field** is the field that you want to use for constraining this strategy.
-The **values** field is a list of values that the constraint should either allow or deny.
-The **operator** determines whether the values are allowed or denied.

-For instance, to constrain the strategy to only users with IDs `id-123` and `id-456`: select `userId` as the context field, use the `IN` operator, and set values to `id-123, id-456`.
-The strategy will then be evaluated only for these two users.

-If, on the other hand, you would like to ensure the strategy is never evaluated for the same users, you would use the same configuration as above, but set the operator to `NOT_IN`.
-This would mean that the strategy is evaluated for all users _not_ listed in the values.

 ## Interacting with strategy constraints in the client SDKs {#sdks}